MatAtBread/AI-UI/guide/iterators.md

 function consume<U>(this: AsyncIterable<U>, f?: ((u: U) => void | PromiseLike<void>) | undefined): Promise<void>
 ```

 Passes each yielded value to the specified function and returns on when the final iteration has been processed by the callback.
 The specified function can itself be synchronous or async (returning a Promise).
+The result, if used, resolves when the final callback has completed.

 > _IMPORTANT: async iterators are *lazy*.
 No values will be generated until a consumer requests a value. `consume` is one such function_.
 If you were to try:
 >